tqtezos/stablecoin/docs/specification.md

 )
 ```

-- Pauses transferring, burning, minting and allowance operations so
+- Pauses transferring, burning and minting operations so
   that they cannot be performed.
 All other operations remain
   unaffected.